 Section: Email Capture

 This is an optional section for Mailchimp users who want to add a newsletter signup form to their website.
-Simply write a header and subheader, then add your Mailchimp API Key and List ID.As with all the sections, you can move email capture to wherever it fits best on your website.
-For example, if email marketing is one of your top priorities, move it just below your hero to maximize engagement.
-Simply head to “Section Order” and drag email capture above the other sections.
+Write a header and subheader, then add your Mailchimp API Key and List ID.
+Move this around to where it best makes sense.
+If email marketing is one of your top priorities, move it below your hero to maximize engagement.
+Head to “Section Order” and drag email capture above the other sections.

-Simply click “Add new Accolade,” and upload an image.
-Ideally this should be a transparent PNG, so it doesn’t clash with the background color of your website.
-You also have the option to link a URL, e.g. the article that mentions your business.
+To add accolades, click “Add new Accolade,” and upload an image.
+Ideally, this should be a transparent .png image so it doesn’t clash with the background color of your website.
+You also have the option to link a URL.
+For example, you can add an article that mentions your business.
 To find logos of the sites/titles that showcase your restaurant, use Google Images.
 Set the color to “transparent” on the top menu bar.

-Create your main navigation menu, which will appear on the website header to help your website visitors easily find pages and content.
+Your main navigation menu will appear on the website header to help your website visitors easily find pages and content.
 To create your main navigation menu, click “Create new Menu” and name it “Main Navigation” or something similar.
 Check the box that says “Navigation Menu” and click “Next.”
 Now Click “Add Items.”
 This opens a menu where you can decide which pages to add to your navigation bar.

-Installing Food and Drink Menu Plugin
+Install the Food and Drink Menu Plug-in

 Add Menu Sections